Kumaranshub/India-Persistent-Threat-Intelligence-Law-Enforcement-Operations-Platform/README.md

 # AIPSP — "BMO but make it real"

-> A Sony PSP-E1004 rebuilt from the inside out (or hacked from the software up) into a living, talking, game-playing AI companion.
+> A Sony PSP-E1004 hacked from the software up into a living, talking, game-playing AI companion.
 Inspired by BMO from Adventure Time — a handheld console that's also your best friend.

 ---